cloudbuilderspa/CloudNativeGuardiansKCSA/sections/3_Cluster_Hardening/lab_guide_en.md

     ```
     *   Verify: `kubectl describe rolebinding my-app-sa-pod-reader-binding -n rbac-lab`

+**✨ Prediction Point ✨**
+*Now that the `my-app-sa` ServiceAccount is bound to the `pod-reader` Role, what specific actions do you predict it will be able to perform within the `rbac-lab` namespace, and what actions will be denied when used by a Pod?*

 5.  **Deploy a Pod using this ServiceAccount and verify its permissions:**
     *   Create `test-rbac-pod.yaml`:
         ```yaml